codebrew/rails3-backbone-coffeescript/README.md

 # Rails3-backbone-coffeescript

-This is an example rails 3 app built with backbone.js, coffeescript and mongoDB (using mongoid)
+This is an example rails 3 app built with [backbone_js], coffeescript and mongoDB (using mongoid)

 ## Help and Info